 Within 10 business days from the date of Contractor’s receipt of notification of acceptance with deficiencies or rejection of any non-Software Services and Deliverables, Contractor must cure, at no additional cost, the deficiency and deliver unequivocally acceptable non-Software Services and Deliverables to the State.
 If acceptance with deficiencies or rejection of the non-Software Services and Deliverables impacts the content or delivery of other non-completed non-Software Services and Deliverables, the parties’ respective Program Managers must determine an agreed to number of days for re-submission that minimizes the overall impact to the Contract.
 However, nothing herein affects, alters, or relieves Contractor of its obligations to correct deficiencies in accordance with the time response standards set forth in this Contract.

-If Contractor is unable or refuses to correct the deficiency within the time response standards set forth in this Contract, the State may cancel the order in whole or in part.
-The State, or a third party identified by the State, may provide the non-Software Services and Deliverables and recover the difference between the cost to cure and the Contract price plus an additional 10% administrative fee.
+If Contractor is unable or refuses to correct the deficiency within the time response standards set forth in this Contract, the State may terminate this Contract in accordance with Section 16.1, Termination for Cause..
+The State, or a third party identified by the State, may provide the non-Software Services and Deliverables and recover the difference between the cost to cure and the Contract price.

 Assignment.
 Contractor may not assign this Contract to any other party without the prior approval of the State.
 Upon notice to Contractor, the State, in its sole discretion, may assign in whole or in part, its rights or responsibilities under this Contract to any other party.
 If the State determines that a novation of the Contract to a third party is necessary, Contractor will agree to the novation and provide all necessary documentation and signatures.